What is Base64 Encoding?

 Base64 encoded: SGVsbG8gV29ybGQh

-Converts binary data to safe ASCII text format
+Converts binary data to safe ASCII characters

 Web Compatible